R. Wallace & Sons: Wallace Silversmiths Inc.

-Wallace Silversmiths, a major American manufacturer of sterling silver is owned by Lifetime Brands.
+Wallace Silversmiths, a prominent American manufacturer of sterling silver, is owned by Lifetime Brands.

-It was founded by Robert Wallace who was born in Prospect, Connecticut, on November 13, 1815.
-He was the son of Scottish immigrant and silversmith James Wallace and his wife Irene (Williams), who had immigrated in the late 18th century.
+It was founded by Robert Wallace, born in Prospect, Connecticut, on November 13, 1815.
+Wallace was the son of Scottish immigrant and silversmith James Wallace and his wife Irene (Williams), who had immigrated in the late 18th century.
 The boy had only a limited education, such as the sons of the farmers of that period received.

-At the age of 16, Robert Wallace became an apprentice to Captain William Mix, a renowned spoon maker for the Meriden Britannia Company A Meriden Britannia apprenticeship was highly sought after because the firm was the most successful cutlery and hollowware-producing firm in the Northeast.
+At the age of 16, Robert Wallace became an apprentice to Captain William Mix, a renowned spoon maker for the Meriden Britannia Company.
+A Meriden Britannia apprenticeship was highly sought after because the firm was the most successful cutlery and hollowware-producing firm in the Northeast.

 Having mastered the art of silver craft, Robert Wallace left his apprenticeship, purchased a dilapidated gristmill, and began to produce his own cutlery.
 By 1833, Wallace's silver shop was up and running.
-As Wallace was skilled in the art of spoon making, Wallace's only product was spoons.
+As Wallace was skilled in spoon making, Wallace's only product was spoons.

 Innovation

 One day, while shopping in New York City, Wallace happened upon a piece of cutlery made of a nickel alloy called German silver that had been produced by Dixon and Sons of Sheffield, England.
-Impressed by the quality and strength of the piece, Wallace bought the formula from the German chemist Dr. Louis Feuchtwanger who had a small bar of that metal from Germany for the then unheard sum of $20 and went on to build these new nickel silver spoons.
-Later he found a man who had brought the recipe for making the metal.
-Wallace purchased that too.
-In his factory, he then compounded the first German silver made in America and pioneered the new industry.
+Impressed by the quality and strength of the piece, Wallace bought the formula from the German chemist Dr. Louis Feuchtwanger, who had a small bar of that metal from Germany for the then-unheard sum of $20 and went on to build these new nickel silver spoons.
+Later, Wallace found a man who had brought the metal recipe.
+Wallace purchased that, too.
+In his factory, Wallace then compounded the first German silver made in America and pioneered the new industry.

 Production

-Wallace moved his factory from Cheshire, Connecticut, to a point on the Quinnipiac River in Wallingford, Connecticut.
-There he increased his production of spoons and cutlery.
-When his factory was in Cheshire, he produced three dozen spoons per day.
-In Wallingford, he made nine dozen daily.
+Wallace moved a factory from Cheshire, Connecticut, to a point on the Quinnipiac River in Wallingford, Connecticut.
+There, Wallace increased production of spoons and cutlery.
+When the factory was in Cheshire, Wallace produced three dozen spoons per day.
+In Wallingford, the factory made nine dozen daily.

 Wallace realized the importance of diversifying his business and began producing a complete range of flatware using the nickel alloy formula.
 It is from these humble beginnings that the Wallace Silversmiths were born.